skiano/dumd/README.md

 `dumd` creates a global `define` function that pretends to be an `amd` loader.
 It then waits for any umd or amd scripts to load on the page and only executes them if and when all their dependencies are also loaded.
 It’s a bit like `require` but with a much more minimal feature set.

-[See a live example](https://skiano.github.io/dumd) (tip: hard refresh the page to see the effect of async scripts in the browser)
+[See a live example](https://skiano.github.io/dumd) (tip: hard refresh the page to see the effect of async scripts in the network tab)

 ### known caveats